rolkra/rolkra.github.io/_posts/2021-5-25-r-package-10-min.md

 ## Where to start from

-Most of the times you already have some R-code that is oranised as a function.
-In this example we start with a very simple funkction `hello()` that is stored in a file called hello.R
+Most of the times you already have some R-code that is oranised as functions.
+In this example we start with a very simple function `hello()` that is stored in a file called hello.R

 ```R
 hello <- function(name = "my friend") {